A high quality experience in all of Eller’s undergraduate majors begins with committed, talented and motivated students.

 Once you have confirmed your eligibility for Professional Admissions, please submit your electronic application through eSMS.

-Please note: A one-time $55 application fee will be assessed to your UA Bursar's account when you begin your first semester in the upper-division of the Online Business Administration major.
+Please note: A one-time $55 application fee will be assessed to your UA Bursar's account when you begin your first semester in the upper-division.

 |Semester||Classes Begin||Application Deadline|